ak98/DCP.CoMonad/readme.md

 C# Functional Extensions for the 'Happy Path'
 =============================================

-Combinatorial Monads for Result, Task, Linq and IAsyncEnumerable.
-Inspired by Scott Wlaschin and railway oriented program design principles.
+Combinatorial Monads for __Result, Task, ValueTask, Linq and IAsyncEnumerable__.

+Inspired by __Scott Wlaschin__ and railway oriented program design principles.

 Uses latest features of C# to adopt new paradigms based on functional monadic design.
 Retains minimalist design.
 Easy learning and migration curve.